Fuad Kasumović

 Fuad Kasumović (Фуад Касумовић; born 20 March 1958) is a Bosnian politician, economist and businessman serving as mayor of Zenica since November 2016.

+In September 2025, he was sentenced in the first instance to four years in prison and a six-year ban from holding the office of mayor for organized crime.

 Biography

 Kasumović was born on 20 March 1958 in Gornji Vakuf.
 After graduating from Economics Faculty Sarajevo (1987), he has been employed at Coal Mine "Gračanica" in his hometown, and soon became CFO of this company.
 He worked at the mine until Bosnian War began in 1992.
 During the war, he was a member of Army of the Republic of Bosnia and Herzegovina and was awarded its highest recognition, the Golden Lily, and upon his graduation he obtained a job in the Ministry of Dedicated Production in the Government of Republic of Bosnia and Herzegovina.
 From 1990 to 2016, Kasumović was a member (1990–2016) and functionary of the Party of Democratic Action (SDA).
 Subsequently, he participated in founding the Independent Bloc in September 2017 – whose president is Senad Šepić (who is a particular critic of Bakir Izetbegović's politics) – and used to be its member until April 2019.

 Kasumović began his political career in 1996 as Minister of Finance in the Central Bosnia Canton (SBK).
 Prior to end of his term in the office, in July 1998, he was appointed Deputy Director of Customs Administration of Federation of Bosnia and Herzegovina (FBiH).
 Following his removal from office in 2001, he remained in the Customs Administration for two more years as a financial advisor.
 Following establishment (by OHR, Kasumović and others) of Indirect Taxation Authority (Uprava za indirektno oporezivanje, UIO) in 2004, Kasumović was appointed Advisor to Director for International Cooperation.
 He remained in this post throughout judicial process until his termination in 2007.
 In the same year he was appointed Deputy Minister of Finance of BiH.

 During a period of 2010, he was president of Čelik Kasumović.
 Kasumović ran in 2010 general election but did not win enough votes to enter House of Representatives of Parliamentary Assembly.
 However, that year he received trust for second term of Deputy Minister of Finance and Treasury.
 He was removed from office in October 2012 due to the SDA's departure from ruling state-level coalition.
 In 2015 and 2016, Kasumović was a member of the Federal Supervisory Board of Development.
 At the 2016 municipal elections, he was elected mayor of Zenica as an independent candidate; his re-election by a three-to-one margin win followed at the 2020 municipal elections, held on 15 November.